Programming Fundamentals - part 2 of 2

 When working with and studying a programming language, you will encounter various adjectives for code: source, bytecode, assembly, opcode, object, machine, and native.
 Let's define each of these terms.
 Since the concepts and terms may be new to you, it is imperative that you reread the material many times, take notes, and make your own note cards.
 A very active study approach is required for technical material like that found in this course.

 Source code - The code that most (non-assembly) programmers write.
 It is also referred to as 'high-level' since of all the computer code types it is the closest to human language.
 Even without programming experience, some of the meaning of source code can be derived simply by reading it.
-The example below is a simple program written in Python source code.
+The example below is an elementary program written in Python source code.

 Bytecode (a.k.a p-code or portable code) - A bytecode-compiler reads source code and converts (compiles) the high-level source code into intermediate level bytecodes.
 Bytecodes have names (opnames) which are compact mnemonic codes like BINARY_ADD and LIST_APPEND.
 The opnames are for human readability and are not used internally for processing.